Wētā Workshop: Bigatures

-The term bigature is Wētā Workshop's nickname for a very large miniature model.
-They are used in The Lord of the Rings film trilogy, with the largest of them measuring some 9 m tall.
+The term 'bigature' is Wētā Workshop's nickname for a very large miniature model.
+They were used in The Lord of the Rings film trilogy, with the largest model measuring some 9 m tall.
 Extensive computer graphics techniques and computer-controlled cameras were used to seamlessly mesh the bigature photography with live actors and scenes.

 Bigatures used in The Lord of the Rings film trilogy included models of: